MedatechUK/Medatech.APY/docs/oDataConfig.md

 - the IIS web.config file
 - a file called constants.py in the PATH folder.

-This package standardises the required settings for connecting to priority oData, and can be used in:
+This package standardises the storage of required settings for connecting to priority oData, and can be used in:
 - a web handler (where these settings are stored in the website configuration)
 - a command line (where these settings are stored in a file called constants.py in the PATH directory).